pawan-pratap/Data-Structures/README.md

 Note: In stack_ll.c, the printStack function prints the Stack from top to bottom as a result of its implementation design. </br>

 ---
-IF FOUND ANY ERROR IN ANY OF THE CODE(FUNCTIONS) YOU CAN CONTACT ME VIA EMAIL: pawanpratap356@gmail.com